Perception’s Complex Layers

 Computers send signals with layers.
-The sender bundles its payload inside the top “application” layer, then adds more information layers until it gets to the bottom “physical” layer.
+The sender bundles its payload inside the top “application” layer, then adds more layers down to the bottom “physical” layer.
 Then, the receiving computer unwraps the signal in reverse to know what to do with it.

-Like computers, we exchange information so rapidly we don’t notice it.
-We encode information in our brains, then send out a remixed and spliced adaptation later, often oblivious to what we’ve added or removed.
+Like computers, we work with and exchange information so rapidly we don’t notice it.
+Our brains encode information, then later send back a remixed and spliced adaptation, often oblivious to revisions.

 Like computer errors, we only notice when things fail.
-Higher layers don’t work without the lower supporting network layers working correctly, though we typically misattribute the problem to those higher thoughts.
-In fact, the misdiagnosis of where something fits into our understanding may well be the cause of every human interaction issue.
+Smaller network make larger networks fail, but we typically misattribute the problem to a higher network of thought.
+The misdiagnosis of where something fits into our understanding may well be the cause of every human interaction issue.

 Layer 1 — Observation